pomelo2010/dev-console-products-info/README.md

 ## Prerequisites
 The only prerequisite is that you must have been onboarded by the dev portal team.
 During onboarding, we will just need these items:
 - [ ] svg file of your project's logo icon
 - [ ] github usernames of your team or members that you want to assign as code reviewers.
+Code owners should have been added here https://confluence.ship.gov.sg/display/DEV/Dev+Console+Widget+Links.
 Check `Code Owners` portion below for more info on this.

 If you have not been onboarded, please reach out to the dev portal team.
 ## How It Works